NirantK/blog/content/writing/read-deep-learning-paper.md

 - **Read the Conclusion.** Authors generally do a good job summarizing their work in the last few pages.
 This where they sum up what they think is most important about their work.
 Just jump to this first.

-> 💡Pro Tip💡: **Listen to an interview or podcast.** While this has nothing to do with the actual paper, interviews can be a great way to get the gist of a book in 30minutes or so.
+> 💡Pro Tip💡: **Check out their interview, podcast, oral presentation, or Twitter thread or poster.** While this has nothing to do with the actual paper, these can be a great way to get the gist of a paper in 30 minutes or so.
 Authors do so much promotion now that it's relatively easy to find interviews.
+Many selected papers have oral presentations.
 And of course, they use the best examples from the book in these interviews.

 ### Superficial Reading
 This is most useful when you’re reading outside your usual comfort zone.